Simple Holiday Chocolate Truffles

-Place the cream, butter and corn syrup in a saucepan over medium-high heat and bring to a full boil.
-Turn off the heat, add the chocolate and gently swirl the pan.
-Allow the mixture to rest, without stirring, for 5 minutes.
-After the resting period slowly add the Grand Marnier, stirring gently to blend.
+Place cream, butter and corn syrup in a saucepan over medium-high heat and bring to a full boil.
+Turn off the heat, add chocolate and gently swirl the pan.
+Allow mixture to rest, without stirring, for 5 minutes.
+After the resting period slowly add Grand Marnier, stirring gently to blend.

-Roll the truffles in either the crushed candy canes or the cocoa-coffee mixture and then place on a wire cooling rack.
+Roll truffles in either crushed candy canes or cocoa-coffee mixture and then place on a wire cooling rack.
 Drizzle in a pretty pattern with the melted chocolate.
 (You may use a small pastry bag or a plastic squeeze bottle, or just drizzle using a spoon.)
-Place the truffles in the refrigerator for about 10 minutes to set the drizzled chocolate.
+Place truffles in the refrigerator for about 10 minutes to set the drizzled chocolate.

-You may use any liqueur you enjoy; or if you choose, you may substitute 1 tablespoon grated orange peel or 1 teaspoon vanilla extract or vanilla bean paste for the liqueur.
+You may use any liqueur you enjoy if its flavor will complement your coating; or if you choose, you may substitute 1 tablespoon grated orange peel or 1 teaspoon vanilla extract for the liqueur.

 Recipe by, PCC Chef